fastmonkeys/stellar/README.md

 Stellar - Fast database snapshots for development.
 It's like Git for databases.
 =======

 Stellar allows you to quickly restore database when you are e.g. writing database migrations, switching branches or messing with SQL.
-PostreSQL and MySQL are supported.
+PostgreSQL and MySQL are supported.

 ![Screenshot of Stellar terminal window](http://imgur.com/0fXXdcx.png)

 Benchmarks
 -------
 Stellar is fast.
-It can restore database ~140 times faster than using the usual pg_dump & pg_restore.
+It can restore a database ~140 times faster than using the usual pg_dump & pg_restore.

 ![Benchmarking database restore speed](http://imgur.com/Md1AHXa.png)